-While some building owners may have unlimited budgets and resources, too many of them take on the stress of looking at roof replacement costs when their answer is something a bit more simple!
-Not to mention more cost effective.
+While some building owners may have unlimited budgets and resources, too many of them take on the stress of looking at roof replacement costs when their answer is something a bit simpler!
+Not to mention more cost-effective.

 The perfect solution you may ask?

 A roof coating is done the right way!